Jasonette/JASONETTE-iOS/README.md

 ## [Contribution](CONTRIBUTING.md)

 This repository uses `master` branch to store the bleeding edge code.
-More detials in the [CONTRIBUTING](CONTRIBUTING.md) file.
+More details in the [CONTRIBUTING](CONTRIBUTING.md) file.

 ## [Changelog](CHANGELOG.md)